Snowflake-Labs/sfquickstarts/site/sfguides/src/dora/snowflake-auto-grader.md

 ## Create the `grader` function
 Duration: 2

 Next, create the `grader` function.
-This function will be used for grading (i.e., validating the successful completion of steps or tasks in the account).
+This function will be used for validating the successful completion of lab steps in your account.

-Run the following code in new SQL worksheet:
+Run the following code in a new SQL worksheet:

 ```sql
 use role accountadmin;